elovalo/elovalo/README.md

 	./exporter

-or import the project to Eclipse and choose *Exporter* as your build configuratin.
+or import the project to Eclipse and choose *Exporter* as your build configuration.
 You should run the produced executable (located at
 <tt>Exporter</tt> subdirectory) in the same directory as this
 file.
 For example, on Linux: